cubiq/ComfyUI_IPAdapter_plus/README.md

 Basically the IPAdapter sends two pictures for the conditioning, one is the reference the other --that you don't see-- is an empty image that could be considered like a negative conditioning.

 What I'm doing is to send a very noisy image instead of an empty one.
 The `noise` parameter determines the amount of noise.
-A value of `0.01` adds a lot of noise and creates an image close to the original created by the IPAdapter (a very noisy image being intelligible could be considered like an empty image); a value of `1.0` removes most of noise so the image gets conditioned more.
+A value of `0.01` adds a lot of noise (a very noisy image being intelligible could be considered like an empty image); a value of `1.0` removes most of noise so the image gets conditioned more.
 </details>

 ### IMPORTANT: Preparing the reference image

 The reference image needs to be encoded by the CLIP vision model.
 The encoder resizes the image to 224×224 **and crops it to the center!**.
-It's not an IPAdapter thing, it's how it works.
+It's not an IPAdapter thing, it's how the clip vision works.
 This means that if you use a portrait or landscape image and the main attention (eg: the face of a character) is not in the middle you'll likely get undesired results.
-As a rule of thumb try to use square pictures.
+Use square pictures as reference for more reliable results.

 ### KSampler configuration suggestions

-Weirdly enough all `dpmpp_2m` (including `_sde`) samplers seem to perfom poorly with IPAdapter and they generally need 5-10 more steps than usual. `ddmin` and `euler` seem to be pretty good.
+The IPAdapter generally requires a few more steps than usual, if the result is underwhelming try to add 10+ steps. `ddmin` and `euler` seem to perform better than others.

 The model tends to burn the images a little.
 If needed lower the CFG scale.

-It generally requires a few more steps than usual, if the result is underwhelming try to add 10+ steps.

 The SDXL models are weird, I think they need more training but the `noise` option sometimes helps.